UNORTHOD0xd/Emerald-DAO-Frontend/README.md

 > **Fractionalize property ownership via blockchain technology**

-Emerald DAO is a sophisticated decentralized autonomous organization that enables fractional ownership of real estate through blockchain tokenization.
-Built on Ethereum Sepolia testnet, it combines property investment, governance voting, and treasury management into a unified platform.
+## ⚠️ **EDUCATIONAL PROJECT DISCLAIMER**

+**🚨 NOT FOR PRODUCTION USE 🚨**

+This frontend application is **exclusively designed for educational and learning purposes**.
+It was created to demonstrate and explore modern Web3 development technologies including:
+- React 19 & Next.js 15 with App Router
+- TypeScript for type-safe blockchain interactions
+- Wagmi + Viem for Ethereum integration
+- Chainlink oracle technology
+- DAO governance patterns
+- DeFi treasury management concepts

+**This project is NOT production-ready and should NEVER be used with real funds or in live environments.**

+### Key Limitations:
+- ❌ **No security audits** have been performed on smart contracts
+- ❌ **No production testing** or stress testing completed
+- ❌ **Mock data** is used extensively for demonstration
+- ❌ **Educational code patterns** may not follow production best practices
+- ❌ **Testnet only** - deployed on Sepolia for learning purposes

+**Use this project solely for:**
+- ✅ Learning Web3 development concepts
+- ✅ Understanding DAO governance mechanisms
+- ✅ Exploring Chainlink oracle integration
+- ✅ Studying modern React/TypeScript patterns
+- ✅ Educational blockchain interaction examples

+---

 ## 🌟 Platform Overview

-**Emerald DAO** transforms traditional real estate investment by:
+**Emerald DAO** is an educational demonstration that showcases how to transform traditional real estate investment through blockchain technology.
+Built on Ethereum Sepolia testnet, it combines property investment, governance voting, and treasury management concepts into a unified learning platform.

+**Key Educational Concepts Demonstrated:**
 - **Tokenizing Properties**: Convert real estate into tradeable digital tokens
 - **Democratic Governance**: ERLD token holders vote on property acquisitions and DAO decisions
 - **Automated Valuations**: Chainlink oracle integration for reliable property pricing